nqmn/adddosdn/dataset_generation/README.md

     -   `packet_count`: Number of packets that matched this flow entry.
     -   `byte_count`: Number of bytes that matched this flow entry.
     -   `duration_sec`: Duration of the flow in seconds.
-    -   `Label`: The label indicating the traffic type (e.g., 'normal', 'syn_flood').
+    -   `Label_multi`: This column provides a multi-class label indicating the specific type of traffic or attack (e.g., 'normal', 'syn_flood', 'udp_flood', 'icmp_flood', 'ad_syn_flood', 'ad_udp_flood', 'ad_icmp_flood', 'ad_multi_vector').
+This is useful for fine-grained classification tasks.
+    -   `Label_binary`: This column provides a binary label for traffic classification, where `0` indicates 'normal' traffic and `1` indicates any type of 'attack' traffic.
+This is suitable for binary classification (anomaly detection) models.

 -   `traffic.pcap`: The raw packet capture from the simulation.
 -   `label_timeline.csv`: A CSV file containing the timeline of normal and attack traffic labels.

 -   `cicflow_dataset.csv`: A CSV file generated from `traffic.pcap` using CICFlowMeter.
 This dataset provides **advanced flow-level features** derived from packet data, offering a richer set of statistical metrics for in-depth traffic analysis and machine learning model training.
-It contains 83 flow features extracted by CICFlowMeter and an additional `Label` column.
-This dataset is generated independently and can be used for advanced flow-based analysis.
+It contains 83 flow features extracted by CICFlowMeter and an additional `Label_multi` and `Label_binary` column.

 If these files are present, the operation was a success.